 In continued partnership with Wave Pool, considered applicants need to commit to attending

-must participate in Wave Pool’s Driving Lessons program prior to ArtWorks’ Jump Start application submission.
+must participate in Wave Pool’s Driving Lessons program as part of the ArtWorks’ Jump Start application submission.
+(See Wave Pool’s option for purchasing the materials for Driving Lessons for $25).
 Driving Lessons is a weekend intensive professional development class that focuses on goal setting and skill building for artists to succeed in their career and with their artistic practice.
 All artists are welcome to register for Driving Lessons.

 How to Apply to Jump Start: Emerging Artist Projects